 ‘Lead me’ approach

-The robot fleet is integrated with a customer’s Warehousing Management System (WMS) and receives its picking orders.
-One robot is assigned to one picker.
+The robot fleet is integrated with a customer’s WMS software from which it receives its picking orders.
+Each robot is assigned to a picker.
 The robot leads the (human) picker from one pick location to the next.
-A tablet is affixed to the robot, displaying the goods required to fulfill the order.
+A tablet is affixed to the robot, displaying the goods that must be picked at each location to fulfill the order.

-Who this is for: Warehouse operations that want to keep the Person to Goods picking system and can integrate their Warehouse Management System with the robotic system.
+Who this is for: Warehouse operations that want to keep the Person to Goods picking system and can integrate their WMS software with the robotic system.
 Robots increase efficiency and accuracy and allow the worker free movement, without the need to lug carts or operate forklifts.